 Which leads me to my most recent diagnosis.
 There is a history of connective tissue disorders within my family.
-Talking to my PCP, she’d become concerned about me possibly having Ehlers-Danlos Syndrome.
+Talking to my PCP, she’d become concerned about the possibility of me having Ehlers-Danlos Syndrome.
 I can sprain some of my joints standing still.
 I was clumsy growing up, more so that you would expect.
-I had severe growing pains that were just blown off by my doctors because I was always so much taller than peers my age.
+I had severe growing pains that were just blown off by my doctors because I was always so much taller than my peers.
 I was 6 feet tall in high school.
-I’ve had muscle and joint pain so severe that the doctors have given me a rule out diagnosis of fibromyalgia since I was about 24.
+I’ve had muscle and joint pain so severe that the doctors have given me a rule-out diagnosis of fibromyalgia when I was about 24.
 So my PCP sent me to a geneticist recently.
 I went to see him and he went over the Beighton Score, which even with my increasing stiffness, I still scored a 6/9.
 He gave me the diagnosis and said I could do the genetic testing and fight the insurance company to pay it, or just make my doctors aware I have EDS, unspecified type.
 I used to work within a field that dealt with insurance, so I opted not to fight the insurance company.
-He told me to drink lots of Gatorade because my blood vessels don’t function correctly because they’re connective tissue as well, so I need to make sure I get plenty of electrolytes to keep everything functioning.
+He told me to drink lots of Gatorade because my blood vessels don’t function correctly because they’re connective tissue as well.
+I need to make sure I get plenty of electrolytes to keep everything functioning.
 He also said if I have POTS this will help too.
 He told me to take Vitamin C, Vitamin D3 and calcium to help my connective tissues as well.
 Yay more pills.

 So, you can see, it’s been an eventful 2 years.
 I have felt like crap, but I’m getting answers.
-I lost my job, filed for disability and got denied and we’re adjusting to being a one income household because I’m still having more bad days than good.
+I lost my job, filed for disability and got denied and we’re adjusting to being a one-income household because I’m still having more bad days than good.
 But it’s getting a little better most days.